-Bill Gregg, Guitar, Autoharp, Banjo, Country Fiddle, Dulcimer
+Guitar, Autoharp, 5 string Banjo, Tenor Banjo, Country Fiddle, Dulcimer, Ukulele

 William Gregg began playing piano when he was five years old.
-He went on to study organ, accordion, guitar, violin/fiddle, mandolin, banjo, Appalachian dulcimer, and autoharp.
-He has composed numerous works for classical guitar, including 24 studies in all major and minor keys as well as many duets and trios for guitar and other instruments.
-He also continues to perform traditional American folk music.
+He went on to study organ, accordion, guitar, violin/fiddle, mandolin, banjo, Appalachian dulcimer, ukulele and autoharp.
+He also performs traditional American folk music.
 Bill regularly presents workshops at festivals such as the New England Folk Festival (NEFFA) and the Cranberry Dulcimer & Autoharp Gathering.
 He received the annual Leonard Reid Award for 2012 at the Mountain Laurel Autoharp Gathering in Newport, PA.
 In recent years he has taught several public group classes focusing on acoustic blues guitar.

 Shelby Dems, from North Syracuse, has been playing violin for 15 years, and just started her master’s degree program at Ithaca College as a Suzuki Pedagogy/Violin Performance major and graduate violin studio teaching assistant in Fall 2016.
 She made her second solo appearance as the winner of the Syracuse University Symphony Orchestra Concerto Competition in April 2015, playing the first movement from Haydn’s C Major Concerto.
 Shelby also made her debut as a solo violinist at this event, winning the SUSO Concerto Competition in 2013, playing the first movement from Mozart’s 5th Concerto.
 She has also played as a soloist with Cazenovia Counterpoint, and Masterful Musicians LLC.
 Shelby has performed in a variety of ensembles and concerts—with Mark Doyle at the Syracuse Jazz Festival and Guitar Noir Concerts; with the Syracuse University Symphony Orchestra; with Chamber ensembles, Baroque ensembles, and at the Syracuse Summer Festival, as well as with the Strasbourg Conservatory Orchestra in Strasbourg, France where she studied in 2012.
 She has been the recipient of the Marion Armstrong Award and Irene L. Crooker Music Award in 2014, as well as the Civic Morning Musicals Performance Award in 2013, and was a finalist in the Syracuse Symphony Orchestra Concerto Competition in 2010.
 She has had her own private studio for the last six years and has been working at Music and Arts, teaching violin and viola for the last three years.
 Shelby has studied with teachers including Jim Krehbiel, Peter Rovit, Haik Davtian, Harumi Rhodes, and is now studying with Calvin Wiersma at Ithaca College.